Pathoschild/FluentHttpClient/README.md

 **FluentHttpClient** is an easy asynchronous HTTP client for REST APIs.
 It provides a fluent interface that lets you create an HTTP request, dispatch and wait for it, and parse the response.
-The client takes care of the gritty details for you (like deserialisation, [content negotiation][], and URL encoding), and is easy to extend and customise.
+The client takes care of the gritty details for you (like deserialisation, [content negotiation][], and URL encoding), and it's easy to extend and customise.

 ## Installing
 The fluent client is [available on NuGet][Pathoschild.Http.FluentClient]:
 > Install-Package Pathoschild.Http.FluentClient

-You can use the client with .NET Framework 4.5.2+ or [.NET Standard 1.3+](https://docs.microsoft.com/en-us/dotnet/articles/standard/library).
-That includes:
+You can use the client with .NET Framework 4.5.2+ or [.NET Standard][] 1.3+.
+That
+includes:

 | platform                    | min version |
 | :-------------------------- | :---------- |